 KB 2285: ALL NTLM AUTHENTICATORS ARE BUSY

-The symptoms of busy authenticators are either unwanted authentication request pop-ups, or a sudden and complete shutdown of the squid service.
+Symptoms in the case of busy authenticators are either untimely pop-ups requesting authentication or a sudden and complete shutdown of the squid service.

 SYMPTOMS

-The symptoms of busy authenticators are either unwanted authentication request pop-ups, or a sudden and complete shutdown of the squid service.
+Symptoms in the case of busy authenticators are either untimely pop-ups requesting authentication or a sudden and complete shutdown of the squid service.

-The default number of Olfeo NTLM authenticators is 15.
+The number of Olfeo NTLM authenticators is set to 15 instances by default.

-This number of instances has been defined as an average, corresponding to an architecture of less than 500 client workstations with reasonable web traffic.
+This number of instances has been defined as an average, corresponding to an architecture with fewer than 500 client workstations and reasonable web traffic.

 TEST